raspberrypilearning/build-a-buggy/en/step_4.md

 --- /task ---

 --- task ---
 Save you file and call it `robby.py` or something similar.
-You can then run it by pressing **F5** on your keyboard
+You can then run it by pressing <kbd>F5</kbd> on your keyboard.
 --- /task ---

 --- task ---
-Now switch over to the shell and type the following, to observe which way the motors turn.
+Now switch over to the shell and type the following to observe which way the motors turn.

 ```python
 robby.forward()
 ```

-You can stop them by typing `robot.stop()`
+You can stop them by typing `robot.stop()`.

 ![motors turning](images/motor-test.gif)
 --- /task ---